oktadev/okta-blog/_source/_posts/2019-08-07-deploy-a-spring-boot-app-with-aws-elastic-beanstalk.md

 OKTA_OAUTH2_CLIENT_SECRET={CLIENT_SECRET}
 ```

-Great!
-You whitelisted your local and production environments.
-If you make calls to your Okta application from those places, it will permit the request.

 With these changes, you now authenticate with OpenID Connect.
 When the user goes to the homepage, your application will redirect her to your Okta login page, then back to webpage.

 > OpenID Connect is a thin layer on top of the OAuth 2.0 authorization framework and is focused on identity and authentication.

 With OpenID Connect, you need to change the way you receive the authenticated user.
 Go to the `HelloWorldController` class and update the code: